-I’m not sure this article by Grayson Perry doesn’t try and throw the baby out with the bath water.
+I’m not sure this article by Grayson Perry about the usefulness of survival skills on twenty first century housing estates, doesn’t throw the baby out with the bath water.

 Mr. Grylls’ antics in the wilderness, remind me of Johnny Weissmuller’s Tarzan back in the day.
 Of course Tesco makes it unnecessary to eat scorpions, but that only adds to the frisson we feel when Bear tucks into bushtucker.

 Once upon a time we were thrilled by a rubber crocodile being wrestled into submission, now we gawp at a guy eating insects and performing derring-do stunts.
 But unlike audiences of 80 years ago, today’s are treated to “infotainment” and a commentary.